 Wearable Fall Detection Devices

-• Smartwatches, pendants, or clip-on devices can detect sudden movement changes that indicate a fall.
+Smartwatches, pendants, or clip-on devices can detect sudden changes in movement that indicate a fall.

 In-Home Monitoring Systems